 The Bible does not mention plates on which to serve the bread of the Lord's supper.
 However, they are authorized by the command to "take, eat" (I Corinthians 11:24).
 Were there no communion, the plates would not be scriptural.

 The Bible does not specifically cite a baptistry, an artificial pool in which baptism is performed.
 However, the command to baptize authorizes a place to baptize.
 Without the right to baptize, a baptistry would be without authority (Matthew 7:21-23).

 Note These Contrasting Parallels

 The Bible does not show where any church built and maintained recreation and entertainment facilities as a part of its work.
-As plates are authorized by the command to "eat" the bread of the Lord's supper, so there would be authority for dinner plates and badminton nets if the church were authorized to provide social meals and recreation for its members.
+As plates are authorized by the command to "eat" the bread of the Lord's supper, there would be an authority for dinner plates and badminton nets if the church were authorized to provide social meals and recreation for its members.
 If we had the authority to "play" games, such things would be authorized.
-When someone finds authority for the church to furnish recreation, amusement and entertainment, he will have found authority for gymnasiums "and such like."
+When someone finds authority for the church to furnish recreation, amusement, and entertainment, he will have found authority for gymnasiums "and such like."
 Until then, such things exist without scriptural authority.